jay20438/Student-Performance-Prediction-and-Analysis-for-low-resource-scenario/README.md

 # Student-Performance-Prediction-and-Analysis-for-low-resource-scenario

-Analysing the perfomance of students is a important to understand them better.
+Analysing the perfomance of students is important to understand them better.
 Developing softwares on Student Performance Prediction helps in knowing the inclination of students and therefore will help